vimrull/vimrull/README.md

 ### Hi there 👋

-I am bitcoin newbie and currently learning bitcoin and this git account is to explore ideas about cryptocurrencies.
+This git account is to explore ideas about cryptocurrencies.

 ### The plan